0

 In addition to doing these exercises, it is important to maintain a healthy weight.
 Excess weight can strain the back muscles and ligaments, leading to pain and inflammation.

-NOTE: As with all exercises, make sure to consult with a recognized health care provider.
+NOTE: As with all exercises, make sure to consult with a recognized healthcare provider.
 Expert advice is always recommended before commencing any exercise routine.

 Finally